-BELGRADE, Serbia — The Latest on Europe’s migration crisis (all times local):
+ISTANBUL — The Latest on the flow of migrants into Europe (all times local):